isaaccandido/JSONStorage/NugetDocs.md

 # **Simple file storage solution**

-This package allows for data storage using serialization.
+This package allows for data storage using serialisation.
 It utilises a binary JSON-based serialisation to record data in .j2k files (it's a json and it has a key, .j2k is not a joke).

 It is a generics-based solution that receives a key that will be used as file name and an <T> object.
 It utilises the input class structure, so no manual intervention is needed - it'll work with any given object.